jwarz/data-scientists-tools/intermediate-regression-in-r/readme.md

 Resplendent use of RSE!
-By including both explanatory variables in the model, a lower RSE was achieved, indicating a smaller difference between the predicted responses and the actual responses.” \<- “No. The RSE values for the models are different, so one gives more accurate predictions than the other.” \<- “No. RSE does measure the accuracy of predictions.
+By including both explanatory variables in the model, a lower RSE was achieved, indicating a smaller difference between the predicted responses and the actual responses.

 # 2. Interactions